lbryio/spec/index.md

 }
 ```

 Because the metadata structure can and does change frequently, a complete specification is omitted from this document.
-Instead, [https://github.com/lbryio/types](https://github.com/lbryio/types) should be consulted for the precise definition of current metadata structure.
+Instead, [github.com/lbryio/types](https://github.com/lbryio/types) should be consulted for the precise definition of current metadata structure.

 ### Key Metadata Fields

-Despite not covering the full metadata structure, a few specific metadata fields are extremely unlikely to ever change.
+Despite not covering the full metadata structure, a few important metadata fields are highlighted below.

 #### Streams and Stream Hashes